parinakaur54-coding/Adaptive-Traffic-Light-Machine-Learning-Model-/README.md

 * High-definition images
 * JPEG/JPG format

-The dataset was selected to represent heterogeneous traffic conditions in Indonesia.
+The dataset contains different vehicle types to represent heterogeneous traffic conditions.

 ### Exploratory Data Analysis

-Exploratory Data Analysis (EDA) was performed to understand the distribution of the vehicle classes.
+Exploratory Data Analysis (EDA) was conducted to understand the distribution and characteristics of the vehicle dataset.

-The reported validation dataset has a relatively balanced distribution, with each vehicle category containing more than 2,000 instances.
-This helps reduce the effect of class imbalance during model training.
+The reported validation dataset has a relatively balanced distribution across the five vehicle categories, with each category containing more than 2,000 instances.

+This dataset structure helps reduce the potential effect of class imbalance during YOLO model training.

 ### Data Preprocessing

-The YOLO framework handles several preprocessing operations during training, including:
+The YOLO framework performs several preprocessing operations during the training process.

+These include:

-* Checking the dataset structure
+* Checking the dataset directory structure
 * Verifying bounding-box coordinates
 * Removing corrupt files
 * Resizing images